 An interesting point: an interesting point from last nights EBI 8 tournament is the relative size of the competitors.
 The weight limit was 185 pounds.
-The winner, walks around in daily life at 187-8 pounds and often competes at 160 pounds.
+The winner, Gordon Ryan walks around in daily life at 187-8 pounds and often competes at 160 pounds.
 As such he was one of the smallest competitors on the night.
-Most of the athletes dropped considerable weight to make the limit (it appears Joe Baize was the only other athlete who did not have to lose weight though I can't be sure of this).
-The squad has a good history of fighting much larger opponents and prevailing.
-I believe this is due to our strong emphasis of .
-In this position there is no to chest top – which is where weight discrepancy has its most effect.
-The most important determinant of success in this position is knowledge, rather than size as there is relatively little body .
-Mr Ryan compete at EBI at 205 pounds where he will be very small compared with his opponents indeed.
-Still, our team is getting used to this and are proud of our ability to use our and techniques to control and submit larger opponents – a test that we consider the fundamental desiderata of jiu jitsu
+Most of the dropped considerable weight to make the limit (it appears Joe Baize was the only other athlete who did not have to lose weight though I can't be sure of this).
+The squad has a good history of much larger opponents and prevailing.
+I believe this is due to our strong emphasis of ashi garami.
+In this there is no chest to chest top – which is where weight discrepancy has its most effect.
+The most important determinant of in this position is , rather than size as there is relatively little body contact.
+Mr Ryan will next compete at EBI at 205 pounds where he will be very small compared with his opponents indeed.
+Still, our team is getting used to this and are proud of our ability to use our tactics and techniques to control and submit larger opponents – a that we the fundamental desiderata of jiu jitsu

 No tags for this post.